larsvilhuber/self-checking-reproducibility/presentation/01-run_it_again.md

 ::: {.incremental}

 - ✅ your code runs without problem, after all the debugging.
-- ❓your code runs without manual intervention.
+- ❓your code runs without manual intervention, and with low effort
+- ❓it actually produces all the outputs
 - ❓your code generates a log file that you can inspect, and that you could share with others.
 - ❓it will run on somebody else's computer
-- ❓it actually produces all the outputs

 :::